Cafe137/multichain-widget/README.md

 # Known issues / Remaining tasks

-## No quote available on Relay

-This can happen when the amount is too low or too high.
-May happen more frequently with unpopular tokens.

-## xDAI source support

-The end user will not receive any quotes if they attempt to use xDAI as the source token.
-This is because in this case, we attempt to get a quote from xDAI to xDAI.

 ## React version dependency

 It seems that the app only works with React 18+.
 This may not be compatible with Bee Dashboard using React 17 (due to Material UI 4 dependency).
 It would be best to upgrade Bee Dashboard to React 18 and Material UI 5.
 React 18 is already 4 years old.